 If you’re in the market for a new home then there are some things you should consider as a homebuyer.
+Don’t forget that there are free services online available to you which can assist with things like comparing estate agents, such as Upnest.
 Check out these 5 tips and make your homebuyer experience an informative one!

 1. Don’t Take Out Full Loan Bank Offers – If the bank approves you for a $500k loan look for a house in the $300k -$400k range.
 Just because the bank says you can afford it doesn’t make it so.
 And you have to think about all the associated monthly costs that you will incur besides your monthly mortgage like the interest rate on your loan, home owners insurance, HOA fee, household bills etc. You want to make sure that whatever house you purchase you can still live comfortably and maintain your financial security.

-2. Don’t Use All Your Cash to Buy the House – Once your purchase your home you may want to save some money for home improvements, new furniture, fixtures etc. But what you also need to consider is the additional fees that come with purchasing a home.
+2. Don’t Use All Your Cash to Buy the House – Once your purchase your home you may want to save some money for home improvements like getting air conditioning if you live in a particularly hot area, which you can learn more about repairing that at ac repair montclair nj, new furniture, fixtures etc. But what you also need to consider is the additional fees that come with purchasing a home.
 Fees can include home appraisal, inspection, loan application, broker and closing costs and more which can add up quickly.
+And then, once you move in, you’ll still have energy costs and other outgoings you need to be wary of.
+This makes saving money in the home even more important, and by switching energy providers, you could save hundreds every year.
+You can find out more here about how to switch energy provider and save money.
 You don’t want to have $0 left in the bank after you purchase your home so make sure to factor in those costs beforehand.

 4. Ask About Community Projects – Finding out whether there are any potential community improvements, renovations, maintenance, HOA etc. decisions coming up will make a huge impact on your decision to purchase a home.
 You don’t want to walk into a situation where they are about to replace all the roofs of the homes, driveways need to be repaved, and the community is having an ongoing battle with residents not paying their HOA fees which can then mean that you as an owner will incur additional costs.